augustogunsch/gobinet/README.md

 ## Usage
 For a concrete example, please look under `example/`.
 ```
-usage: gobinet [--help] [--include DIR] [--reload] [--notify] <build|watch> INPUT OUTPUT
+usage: gobinet [--help] [--version] [--include DIR] [--reload] [--notify] <build|watch> INPUT OUTPUT
   -help
     	Show this help message and exit.
   -include value
     	Include this directory.
 May be passed multiple times.
   -notify
     	Send a desktop notification when compilation fails.
   -reload
     	Reload MuPDF by sending a HUP signal when files are updated.
+  -version
+    	Show Gobinet version.
 ```